 How Big Is The Threat Of Ransomware?

-We can tell from Check Point and SonicWall’s studies that ransomware attacks have increased dramatically in the last year, even more so in the last few months, but it’s important to understand what these figures mean for your organization.
-In May this year, Sophos released a study which found that 51% of the 5000 organizations interviewed were hit by ransomware in the last year.
+Ransomware attacks have increased dramatically in the last year, even more so in the last few months, but it’s important to understand what these figures mean for your organization.
+A recent report found that 51% of the 5000 organizations interviewed were hit by ransomware in the last year.
 Of these reported incidents, 73% of attackers succeeded in encrypting the victim organization’s data.

 With the number of daily attacks globally increasing by up to 50% in the last quarter, that means that organizations are almost three times more likely to have fallen victim to an attack this year than to have evaded all attempts.
 It also means that half of organizations worldwide are likely to have experienced a successful attack in the last quarter.

 So we know that the threat level is dauntingly high, but who is most at risk of facing ransomware attacks?

 “Since every organization in our modern world relies on technology to keep operations running, every organization needs to protect themselves from ransomware attacks,” says Caroline Seymour, VP, Product Marketing of Zerto.